camunda/camunda-modeler/docs/quantme/QRM-Repository/README.md

 For this, use the `Plugins` menu entry, go to `QuantME`, and click on the `Update from QRM repository` button:

 <img src="./reload-repository.png" width="900">

+If the defined Github username and repository name are invalid and result in an error when loading the QRMs, a notification is displayed in the modeler and the configuration should be fixed.